 Icahn Enterprises Holdings L.P. ("Icahn Enterprises Holdings"), is a limited partnership formed in Delaware on February 17, 1987.
 Our sole limited partner is Icahn Enterprises L.P., or Icahn Enterprises, a Delaware master limited partnership which owns a 99% limited partner interest in us.
 Icahn Enterprises G.P.
 Inc., or Icahn Enterprises GP, our sole 1% general partner, is a Delaware corporation which is owned and controlled by Carl C. Icahn.
 As of December 31, 2010, Icahn Enterprises Holdings is engaged in the following continuing operating businesses: Investment, Automotive, Gaming, Railcar, Food Packaging, Metals, Real Estate and Home Fashion.

-The condensed financial statements of Icahn Enterprises Holdings should be read in conjunction with the consolidated financial statements and notes thereto included in Part II, Item 8 of this Annual Report on Form 10-K.
+The condensed financial statements of Icahn Enterprises Holdings should be read in conjunction with the consolidated financial statements and notes thereto located elsewhere in this registration statement on Form S-4.

 2. Debt